No-Cash-7970/duckySigner/docs/decisions/20250619-dapp-connect-protocol.md

 Chose Iteration 4.
 It strikes the right balance between security and UX.

+**Confidence**: (2026-01-14) Medium.
+After implementing two SDKs for this dApp connect protocol, it seems that this protocol is not too complex for dApps to handle.
+As long as a dApp uses the SDK, it should be able to easily connect to the wallet.
+However, it is still unknown what security vulnerabilities are lurking within the protocol.

-**Confidence**: Low.
+~~**Confidence**: Low.
 Despite this protocol being inspired by other protocols like OAuth, it is uncertain if this protocol is too complex for dApps.
-Because this is a new protocol, there may be some unknown security vulnerabilities lurking within this protocol.
+Because this is a new protocol, there may be some unknown security vulnerabilities lurking within this protocol.~~

 ### Positive Consequences